freerange/site/soups/weeknotes/week-378.snip.markdown

 ### Salary and dividend amounts for 2016/17

 We have an annual [Harmonia][harmonia-io] task that prompts us to review our salary and dividend amounts for the coming tax year.
-I spent all too long trying to get my head round the new dividend rules.
+I spent all too long trying to get my head round the new dividend tax rules.
 They're really not that complicated so I'm not entirely sure why I found it quite so hard.

-When working on this task last year (see [accountancy in week 325][week-325-accountancy]), James created a spreadsheet to model the rules.
+When working on this task last year (see [Accountancy in week 325][week-325-accountancy]), James created a spreadsheet to model the rules.
 I knew I wanted to modify this to handle the new rules but kept getting distracted by creating different implementations (in spreadsheets and Ruby).
 Although it felt like a waste at the time, one of the alternative spreadsheet implementations helped me spot a problem with my changes in the main spreadsheet.
 The Ruby version was definitely just a (fun) waste of time though :-)

 ### Annual accounts